Shock Wave Interactions and the Riemann-flat Condition: The Geometry behind Metric Smoothing and the Existence of Locally Inertial Frames in General Relativity: Conclusion

 \section{Conclusion}

-We prove that the question whether there exists a $C^{1,1}$ coordinate transformation which smooths an $L^{\infty}$ symmetric connection $\Gamma$ to $C^{0,1}$ in some neighborhood is equivalent to the existence of a Lipschitz continuous $(1,2)$-tensor $\tilde{\Gamma}$ such that $\Gamma-\tilde{\Gamma}$ is Riemann-flat in that neighborhood.
-Since the addition of a Lipschitz tensor does not change the jumps in the singular part of the connection, this says, essentially, that a regularity singularity is present at a point $p$ if and only if the singular part of the spacetime connection (the shock set) \emph{cannot} be extended to a Riemann-flat connection in a neighborhood of $p$.
-In light of this result, we defined the ``curvature of the singular part'' of an $L^{\infty}$ connection with $L^{\infty}$ Riemann curvature tensor, and proved that it is zero if and only if the connection can be smoothed to $C^{0,1}$ within the atlas of $C^{1,1}$ coordinate transformations.

-Somewhat surprisingly, one can modify the method of proof of Theorem \ref{thm1} in the special case of a spherically symmetric $C^{0,1}$ metric with an $L^{\infty}$ curvature tensor, can always be mapped in a neighborhood of any point $p$, to a locally inertial frame at $p$, within the $C^{1,1}$ atlas, even though the regularity issue of whether the metric can be smoothed to $C^{1,1}$, remains open.
-This applies to solutions of the Einstein-Euler equations generated by the Glimm scheme, \cite{GroahTemple}.
-The existence of locally inertial frames implies that the Coriolis terms discussed in \cite{ReintjesTemple2} are removable and, using our terminology, \emph{no} strong regularity singularities exist in spherically symmetric spacetimes.
-In summary, the space of $L^{\infty}$ connections with $L^{\infty}$ curvature tensors provides a consistent general framework for shock wave theory in General Relativity, and the problem whether {\it weak} regularity singularities exist in spherically symmetric spacetimes, or whether {\it weak} or {\it strong} regularity singularities exist at more complicated (asymmetric) shock wave interactions, remains an open problem for which the results here provide a new geometric perspective.
+We prove that the question of whether there exists a $C^{1,1}$ coordinate transformation which smooths an $L^{\infty}$ symmetric connection $\Gamma$ to $C^{0,1}$ in some neighborhood is equivalent to the existence of a Lipschitz continuous $(1,2)$-tensor $\tilde{\Gamma}$ such that $\Gamma-\tilde{\Gamma}$ is Riemann-flat in that neighborhood.
+Somewhat surprisingly, the coordinate construction in the proof of Proposition \ref{thm1} can be modified to give locally inertial frames for Lipschitz metrics, and this applies to solutions of the Einstein-Euler equations generated by the Glimm scheme, \cite{GroahTemple}, but only in spherically symmetric spacetimes.
+The $C^{1,1}$ regularity issue regarding whether the metric can be smoothed to $C^{1,1}$, remains open, even in spherical symmetry.
+In summary, the space of $L^{\infty}$ connections with $L^{\infty}$ curvature tensors provides a consistent general framework for shock wave theory in General Relativity, and the problem whether {\it weak} regularity singularities exist in spherically symmetric spacetimes, or whether {\it weak} or {\it strong} regularity singularities exist at points of more complicated shock wave interaction, remains an open problem for which the results here provide a new geometric perspective.